Goulburn Correctional Centre

-The Goulburn Correctional Centre (also known as the Circle), is an Australian supermaximum security prison for males.
+The Goulburn Correctional Centre is an Australian supermaximum security prison for males.
 It is located in Goulburn, New South Wales, three kilometres north-east of the central business district.
 The facility is operated by Corrective Services NSW.
 The Complex accepts prisoners charged and convicted under New South Wales and/or Commonwealth legislation and serves as a reception prison for Southern New South Wales, and, in some cases, for inmates from the Australian Capital Territory.

 The High Risk Management Centre (commonly called the SuperMax) was opened in September 2001.
 This was the first such facility in Australia and makes the centre the highest security prison in Australia.
 Supermax was completely renovated over 9 months and completed in April 2020.

 The current structure incorporates a massive, heritage-listed hand-carved sandstone gate and façade that was opened in 1884 based on designs by the Colonial Architect, James Barnet.
 The complex is listed on the Register of the National Estate and the New South Wales State Heritage Register as a site of State significance.